 You’ll be wanting to consider the following before buying your new travel bag:

-Color - this is mostly down to personal preference although how you use your new travel backpack could influence your selection.
-Darker colours are more durable when it comes to dirt and help you blend into the crowd while splashes of colour can speed up your time spent at the luggage reclaim.
+Color - This is mostly down to personal preference although how you use your new travel backpack could influence your selection.
+Darker colors are more durable when it comes to dirt and help you blend into the crowd while splashes of color can speed up your time spent at the luggage reclaim.

 For urban use and short travel, go for a lightweight, carry-on backpack with enough space for all your travel essentials, including padded compartments for your gadgets.
 For longer breaks, bump up the capacity and choose a breathable back support system and padded harness.
 And for that trip of a lifetime, look for technical extras to keep you and your belongings happily on the road.
 For all travel backpacks, durable, water-resistant material is a must and if possible, try it on before you buy.

-A: The size of your pack depends on the type of travelling or activity you want to do.
+A: The size of your pack depends on the type of traveling or activity you want to do.
 If it’s a daypack or rucksack for everyday or urban use, then a 20-30L pack size is more than adequate.
 Rather than liter volume in a day pack, look for dimensions if you want to fit in your laptop and gadgets.
 For extra flexibility, you could opt for a larger travel pack which a smaller detachable day pack.
-For short overnighters or weekend city breaks a 30-35L pack works well and is very carry-on friendly while for longer trips of say 3-5 days on the trail opt for a 40-50L hiking backpack.
-Long-haul or round-the-world travelers, you’re looking at the large but lightweight category, so that’s a minimum of 60L.
+For short overnighters or weekend city breaks, a 30-35L pack works well and is very carry-on friendly, while for longer trips of say 3-5 days on the trail opt for a 40-50L hiking backpack.
+Long-haul or round-the-world travelers, you’re looking at the large but lightweight category, so that’s a minimum of 50-60L.

-A: Most travel backpacks are made of robust and water-resistant material, so keeping your bag clean shouldn’t be too much of a chore.
-Daily wipe downs can help minimize dirt build up, but if it’s really dirty or smelly you can do a full wash.
+A: The best travel backpacks are made of robust and water-resistant material, so keeping your bag clean shouldn’t be too much of a chore.
+Daily wipe downs can help minimize dirt build-up, but if it’s really dirty or smelly you can do a full wash.
 Not all packs are machine washable so check the label before you start.
-Remove the frame and turn the pack inside out before putting it in the machine; popping it into a pillow case can also prevent any damage.
+Remove the frame and turn the pack inside out before putting it in the machine; popping it into a pillowcase can also prevent any damage.
 Use a small amount of gentle detergent and wash on a cold cycle.
-If you are cleaning on the go, immerse the pack in cold water and use a small toothbrush to scrub away stains and grime.
+If you are cleaning on the go, immerse the pack in cold water and use a small sponge or even a toothbrush to scrub away stains and grime.
 Once washed, let your backpack dry naturally – upside down if possible – and you’ll be ready to get on the road in no time.
 Rucksack liners and covers are also handy additions to help keep your travel bag clean on the go.

 Q: What size backpack can you bring on a plane?